SivaRamana-H-V/NM_Phase1/README.md

 The project is organized as follows:

-- `data` folder: Contains the dataset used for analysis.
+- `data` ADS_Phase_2/Dataset: Contains the dataset used for analysis.
-- `notebooks` folder: Contains Jupyter notebooks for different phases of the project.
+- `notebooks`ADS_Phase_5 : Contains Jupyter notebooks for different phases of the project.
 - `requirements.txt`: File specifying the necessary packages and their versions.
 - `README.md`: This file, providing an overview of the project.